Gaining Peace of Mind

 When I did remarry, it wasn’t easy.
 My sons were teenagers then, and they didn’t appreciate a man coming on the scene and taking on dad-like authority.
 (But that’s another blog.)
 God got us through the melding.
 They adjusted.
 We adjusted.
 And all is well.

 When our sons were little, I often told them they could be anything they wanted to be.
-One became a doctor—a radiologist with Cleveland Clinic.
+One became a doctor—a radiologist.
 And the other is a self-employed, successful commercial project manager.
 With no free-ride from the government, they worked and sacrificed, and God led and provided.

-I look back at those thirteen years of single-motherness and remember.
-The stigmatism of divorce.
-The sentence of those unable to grasp the depth of God’s grace.
-The distrust of other women.
+I look back at those thirteen years of single-motherness and remember the stigmatism of divorce, the condemnation of those unable to grasp the depth of God’s grace, and the distrust of other women.
 But I shake off the dust of long ago and consider the goodness of God today.

 Your circumstances may be painful and confusing.
 You may wonder if things will ever get better—if the struggle will ever end.
 If you are faithful to pursue God through the hard times and know His Word and obey its precepts, He will honor you.
 He will plead your cause, fight your battle, and meet your need.
 He promised.